James and Hastings Building

 DESCRIPTION

 These two buildings were both built in 1889, but are very different in aura and color.
 The Hastings Building is a most lovely, four story brick and stone structure with blue trim.
-It was made complete with gorgeous bay windows, fancy, intricate stone work; all done in the elaborate Victorian style.
+It was made complete with gorgeous bay windows, and fancy, intricate stone work, all done in the elaborate Victorian style.
 It has been called the most beautiful building in downtown Port Townsend.

 During the 1990s, and early 2000s the past owner, Keith Jackson, did major restoration and repair work to the outside of this structure.
-He sold it to the current owners, JSW Group, who gave the first floor businesses a face-left inside, and renovated the inside space of the second and third floors as well; making attractive, residential in-town condos/apartments.
+He sold it to the current owners, JSW Group, who gave the first floor businesses a face-left inside, and renovated the inside space of the second and third floors as well, making attractive, residential in-town condos/apartments.
 This impressive commercial Victorian building now has a restaurant and various retail shops on its first floor, and has residential tenants occupying the second and third floors.

 HISTORY

-In 1889, The floors above the mercantile store were used as offices and lodging opportunities.
+In 1889, the floors above the mercantile store were used as offices and lodging opportunities.
 In 1890, offices for companies such as Smith & Ellis, City Surveyors and Civil and Mechanical Engineers, Port Townsend Gas and Fuel Company, and L. B. Hastings & Company were located in the upper floors.
 In 1897, J.J.
 Fenton, the liquor merchant, had a saloon and club rooms in the building.

 In 1900, the building changed from businesses and offices, to being a hotel, restaurant and bar.
 The Vienna Hotel and Bar opened in the main floor, and some of the upper floors.
 The German Embassy is said to have moved into some of the office space as well, for a limited time.